16 January 2013

 California Supreme Court Confirms Facilitator Error

-The "Clerk's Certificate of Mailing" at the bottom of the FL-190 form is a critical component of the form because it establishes the time frame for an appeal, according to the California Supreme Court.
+The "Clerk's Certificate of Mailing" at the bottom of the FL-190 form is a critical part of the form because it establishes the time frame during which an appeal can be filed, according to the California Supreme Court.

 Court Rule Violations Are By Law Government Misconduct